eXascaleInfolab/bench-vldb20/README.md

 ## Algorithm customization

-- Our benchmark allows to add your own algorithm to the benchmark.
+- Our benchmark allows to add your own algorithm (C++ with Armadillo) to the benchmark.
-- The algorithm needs to be written in C++ and should use Armadillo data structures.
-- We provide a detailed tutorial on how to add a new algorithm [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).
+- To add a new algorithm, please follow the steps described [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).

 ___